-It has been awhile since Don and I have seen two shows in one day.
+It has been awhile since Don and I have seen two shows in one day, or what I call a double header.
 About six months ago we purchased tickets to attend the first preview performance of "Schmigadoon."
 Meanwhile we started seeing shows at 59e59 and their musical "How My Grandparents Fell in Love" caught my eye.
 Unfortunately their matinee performance was sold out.
-As this is a really small Off-Broadway theater I was not very optimistic, still I called.
+As this is a really small Off-Broadway site with at least four different theaters.
+We were in the middle-sized one.
+I was not very optimistic, still I called.
 The box office was very encouraging.
 They said often people cannot make performances and they resell the tickets at the last minute.

 I kept checking.
-The day before I snagged one seat.
+On Friday afternoon I snagged one seat.
 As I was more interested in the show than Don was, he convinced me to take it.
 About 90 minutes before showtime another ticket opened up.
-He called and bought it.
+He called and purchased it.

-We were not sitting next to each other, but once we arrived at the theater my seat mate graciously agreed to swap his aisle seat for Don's so we could hold hands during the show.
+Our seats were not next to each other, but once we arrived at the theater my seat mate graciously agreed to swap his aisle seat for Don's so we could hold hands during the show.
 As you can imagine from the title, it was on the mushy side.

 The show is charming.
 They sing about Hoboken in a way that the local crowd really enjoyed.
 Much of the audience was Jewish, or so I suppose since they laughed at the lines said in Yiddish.
 As someone who grew up in New Jersey, I know a smattering of Yiddish, but not that much.
 It was nice hearing laughter.

 She added, the actor playing Charlie looks and stands so much like the real one.
-Neil Berg captured the essence of their love story.
+Cary Gitter captured the essence of his grandparent's love story.
 Almost to be expected, no one else in her family survived the Holocaust.
 This is also a love letter to honor their memories.

 It was a fun day of theater.